A comprehensive ROI analysis of professional web design — with industry-specific case studies, payback period analysis, and investment comparisons.

 | Restaurant | $6,000 | $125 | $480 | 15 | 3-4 months |

-After the payback period, every additional customer the website generates is pure return on investment.
-A website built today will generate returns for 3-5 years before a redesign is warranted.
-The cumulative ROI over that period is extraordinary.
+In every industry, the payback period is months, not years.
+After breakeven, every additional customer the website generates is pure return.
+A website built today generates returns for 3-5 years before a redesign is warranted.

 Business owners often weigh a website investment against other options.
 Here is how they compare: